-Restorative Yoga uses bolsters, blocks, chairs, straps, blankets and eye pillows to invite us to slow down.
+Restorative Yoga uses bolsters, blocks, bricks, chairs, straps, blankets (lots of blankets!) and eye pillows to invite us to slow down.

-Restorative Yoga is a mainly a floor, or chair based, passive class; where the body finds the shape of the asana (pose) with the support of props.
+Restorative Yoga is a mainly floor based, passive class (chairs sometimes used); where the body finds the shape of the asana (pose) with the support of props.
 The body will still feel gently stretched but crucially in this practice we are able to let go of tension and find stillness to facilitate a greater sense of introspection as we feel the props hold us.

 *The parasympathetic nervous system is stimulated and you’ll find a deeper sense of presence.
 This practice shifts the nervous system out of ‘fight or flight’ into a deeply felt relaxation response.